KunzManuel/git-commands/README.md

 ### git-rbranch

-Creates a new local branch, does switch to the new branch and does push the new branch to the remote.
+Creates a new local branch, switches to the new branch and pushes the new branch to the remote.

 ```bash
 $ git rbranch feature/new-branch